Bugs-Bunny01/VTF-AVIT/README.md

 * matplotlib >= 3.4.2

 Train & Test
-1. Download slip detection data，我们使用的数据集来自这篇论文https://arxiv.org/abs/1802.10153，请自行下载
+1. We used a dataset from this paper: https://arxiv.org/abs/1802.10153, please download the slip detection data yourself.
 2. python main.py
 3. python test.py